Municue

 Last: Mar 10, 2026·Zoning·Site

-Azabache Rocinante LLC requested to rezone two parcels at 5904 and 5908 Etsie Street from agricultural use to general commercial restricted use.
-The proposal would enable commercial development on approximately 0.30 acres in Council District 11.
-The City Council considered the zoning case on March 10, 2026.
+A property owner sought to rezone 5904 and 5908 Etsie Street from agricultural to general commercial restricted use.
+The zoning change would have allowed commercial development on property previously designated for agricultural purposes.
+The proposal was denied on March 10, 2026.

 CITY COUNCIL